Protecting personal data through de-identification and pseudonymization

 Privacy Analytics (Open a new window)is an IQVIA company that provides data anonymization services and software.
 For the past 15 years, they have worked with more than 200 organizations—many of which have developed innovative products that rely on sensitive data to provide benefits to everyone.

 Privacy Analytics reviewed our de-identification and pseudonymization measures across various products and services and found the design of our practices to be effective.
 Our engagement with them included recommendations that strengthen our processes and privacy framework.
-We took these recommendations and are implementing them.
+We took these recommendations, instituted guidelines against them, and are implementing them.
+We continue to consult regularly with Privacy Analytics on privacy topics—further evidence of our ongoing commitment to the safe and responsible use of personal data.

 We believe that ongoing program improvements like these are necessary and fundamental to make Nuance privacy safeguards more robust and resilient.
 They provide our clients—and their end-users—with added confidence that data protection is among the benefits they enjoy from the products they love.